sammcj/gollama/README.md

 - `-l`: List all available Ollama models and exit
 - `-L`: Link all available Ollama models to LM Studio and exit
 - `-link-lmstudio`: Link all available LM Studio models to Ollama and exit
+- `--dry-run`: Show what would be linked without making any changes (use with -link-lmstudio or -L)
 - `-s <search term>`: Search for models by name
   - OR operator (`'term1|term2'`) returns models that match either term
   - AND operator (`'term1&term2'`) returns models that match both terms